islam-khalil-ibrahim/Capstone-Travel-App/README.md

 The starter code for this project was a combination of 'Project 3: Weather Journal App' and 'Project 4: Evaluate A News Article With NLP', both of which can be found within my Github repo.
 Starter codes and instructions for both of these projects was provided by Udacity.com.

-## Instructions
-To use this project on your own machine, either clone the repo through github or download the ZIP file through the green 'Code' button.

-For this project, dependencies are a big concern for local functionality on your machine.
-All required dependencies and their compatible versions can be found in the 'package.json' file.
-Be sure that you have Node version 14 installed on your machine, as older versions of node are not compatible with this project's dependencies.
-Once you have node v.14 installed, follow these steps to install dependencies:

-1. Open a terminal and cd into your project folder
-2. ## Requirements

-- Node.js version 20 or later
-- Other dependencies...

 ## Installation